lwang94/QMDash/README.md

 # QMDash
 ## Description
 QMDash is a dashboard to visualize basic concepts in quantum mechanics for educational purposes.
 For now, it can be used to visualize the time-dependent nature of wavefunctions in the infinite square well.
 The user chooses the size of the well, the mass of the particles in it, and the length of time we are simulating its time evolution.
-Finally, to simulate the wavefunction, the user fills in a table of constants and eigenstates (see Quantum Superposition below).
+Finally, to simulate the wavefunction, the user fills in a table of constants and eigenstates (see Quantum Mechanics below).

 ## Dependencies
 - Python == 3.11